 50 J. of Legal Ed.
 583-615 (2011)

 Scholarly Commons Citation

 Schrag, Philip G. and Pruett, Charles, "Coordinating Loan Repayment Assistance Programs with New Federal Legislation" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 484.
+484.